timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 22-SEA GRANT COLLEGES AND MARINE SCIENCE DEVELOPMENT/SUBCHAPTER II-NATIONAL SEA GRANT COLLEGE PROGRAM.md

   * (B) maintains a program which includes, at a minimum, research and extension services.

+#### (b) Additional designations
+* #### (1) Notification to Congress of designations
+  * #### (A) In general
+    * Not less than 30 days before designating an institution, or an association or alliance of two or more such institutions, as a sea grant college or sea grant institute under subsection (a), the Secretary shall notify Congress in writing of the proposed designation.
+The notification shall include an evaluation and justification for the designation.

+  * #### (B) Effect of joint resolution of disapproval
+    * The Secretary may not designate an institution, or an association or alliance of two or more such institutions, as a sea grant college or sea grant institute under subsection (a) if, before the end of the 30-day period described in subparagraph (A), a joint resolution disapproving the designation is enacted.

-#### (b) Existing designees
+* #### (2) Existing designees
   * Any institution, or association or alliance of two or more such institutions, designated as a sea grant college or awarded institutional program status by the Director prior to March 6, 1998, shall not have to reapply for designation as a sea grant college or sea grant institute, respectively, after March 6, 1998, if the Director determines that the institution, or association or alliance of institutions, meets the qualifications in subsection (a).

 #### (c) Suspension or termination of designation
 * The Secretary may, for cause and after an opportunity for hearing, suspend or terminate any designation under subsection (a).